 If you'd like to use a particular team type select it, otherwise, choose "Other".
 Each team type has slightly different permissions and OneNote notebook types (a Class Notebook for type Class or a Staff Notebook for type Staff).

 Team name: Please make sure you refer to proper naming standards (which is always a click away when creating your team by clicking the "See your organization's guidelines" link).
+You will need to be logged into Service-Now in order to access the KB article.
 Examples of teams using proper naming standards are: (TX-RoboticsClub, AS-Biology101Fall2019).
-Remember that they will become SVC-TX-RoboticsClub or SVC-AS-Biology1010Fall2019 once created.

 At this point, you don't have to add any members initially if you want to customize the Team before adding other members.
 But if you want to add members at this time you can.
 When you add members, they will receive an email letting them know you have added them to your Team.
 To add System Office/CCC users, just type their name.
 For anyone else, you will need to add them by their email address.
 Remember to always add CSCU University members by their CSCU email address and not a personal (yahoo/gmail) address.
 Refer to this FAQ about external guests.